Vika1990Z/Vika1990Z.github.io/ventus/content/tutorials-advanced/org-management- over-api.md

 weight: 20
 ---
 ___
-On this page, you can find the workflow for management of your Organization in Ventus Cloud using API.
+On this page, you can find the workflow for management of your Organization in the Ventus Cloud using API.

 # Table of contents
 1. [Required endpoints](#required-endpoints)